Hear Word!: Reviews

 In 2018, Hear Word! sold out to a diverse audience at American Repertory Theater.
 The production was featured as the event opener for the United Nations 2018 Commission for the Status of Women in March 2018.

 The Harvard Crimson in its review of the play, praised its ability to address the pain of abuse and harassment, stating that it was achieved flawlessly due to the masterful script and to the actresses who handle the conflicting feelings with care.

+Boston Globe as describes the play as "a call for female solidarity and empowerment".
+Ben Brantley of the New York Times wrote "The brightness radiating from its all-female cast has the glare and heat of a raging bonfire."
+Sahara Reporters pronounces it as "deeply entertaining as it is profoundly philosophical."